warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 - [Build an App](/build-an-app/introduction): Guides for application developers
 - [Build a Keychain](/build-a-keychain/introduction): Guides for Keychain operators
 - [Operate a Node](/operate-a-node/introduction): Guides for node operators
-- [Tokens](/tokens/introduction): A detailed of Warden tokens – WARD and WARP
+- [Tokens](/tokens/introduction): A detailed overview of Warden tokens – WARD and WARP
 - **Tools**: API and function references
 - [SpaceWard](https://help.wardenprotocol.org): User guides for SpaceWard, our front-end OApp